NAB launches inquiry against defence minister

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Executive Board of National Accountability Bureau (NAB) Wednesday approved inquiries against Defence Minister Pervez Khattak, Sindh Assembly Speaker Agha Siraj Durrani, Karachi Mayor Wasim Akhtar, businessman Iqbal Z Ahmed and former Special Assistant to Sindh Chief Minister Imtiaz Malah in cases of corruption, misuse of authority and assets beyond known source of income.
+ISLAMABAD: The Executive Board of National Accountability Bureau (NAB) Wednesday approved inquiry against Defense Minister Pervez Khattak, Sindh Assembly Speaker Agha Siraj Durrani, Karachi Mayor Wasim Akhtar, businessman Iqbal Z Ahmed and former Special Assistant to Sindh Chief Minister Imtiaz Malah in cases of corruption, misuse of authority and assets beyond known source of income.

-Inquiries against former Additional Chief Secretary P&D of Khyber Pakhtunkhwa Khalid Pervez, Managing Director of Tourism Corporation Khyber Pakhtunkhwa Mushtaq Khan, Director General Sindh Building Control Authroity Iftikhar Qaimkhani, Chief Executive Officer of Sepco Sukkur Dilawar Hussain Memon, CTO SEPCO, M/s Crystal Mod Town Raiwin, owners of Rana Associates Rao Muhammad Shakir and others were also approved by the Executive Board of the NAB.
+Inquiries against former Additional Chief Secretary P&D of Khyber Pukhttonkhaw Khalid Pervz, Managing Director of Tourism Corporation Khyber Pukhtoonkhaw Mushtaq Khan, Director General Sindh Building Control Authroity Iftikhar Qaimkhani, Chief Executive Officer of Sepco Sukkur Dilawar Hussain Memon, CTO SEPCO, M/s Crystal Mod Town Raiwin, owners of Rana Associates Rao Muhammad Shakir and others were also approved by the Executive Board of the NAB.

 The Executive Board also approved three investigations against GC University Faisalabad Vice Chancellor Dr Shahid Mehboob Elahi and Director General of Finance Office of Balochistan Ali Gul Kurd.